ratwolfzero/hopalong_python/README.md

 ### Output

 The program generates a visual representation of the Hopalong Attractor.
-The resulting image displays the trajectory where colors represent the density of hits (i.e., how often a particular point was visited).
+The resulting image displays the trajectory where colors represent the "density of hits" (i.e., how often a particular point was visited).

 Basic Version